Peace–Athabasca Delta: History

 Land use and occupation by the first indigenous people in the area can be traced to the retreat of the glaciers.
 The descendants of the Cree and Chipewyan First Nations continue to carry on traditional fishing, hunting and trapping activities.
 It is "the longest standing tradition of native subsistence use."
 Based on excavations in the 1980s at the Peace Point and Lake One Dune (IgPc-9) sites, archaeologist Marc Stevenson argued that the area around Peace Point has been occupied by boreal forest-related and plains-related northern hunter-gatherer groups of people "at intervals over the last 7000-8000 years."

-In 1922, Wood Buffalo National Park was established to protect the remnant population of bison that escaped the slaughter in the late 19th century.
-It became the world's largest herd of free roaming wood bison, currently estimated at more than 5,000.
+In 1922, Wood Buffalo National Park was established to protect the remnant population of wood bison that escaped the slaughter in the late 19th century.
+It became the world's largest herd of free roaming wood bison, estimated at more than 5,000.
 It is one of two known nesting sites of whooping cranes.

 In the late 1960s, the W.A.C.
 Bennett Dam was constructed on the Peace River in northern British Columbia by BC Hydro, a major hydropower utility.
 Between 1968 and 1971, "after the construction and initial filling of the W.A.C.
 Bennett hydroelectric dam at the headwaters of the Peace River", the Peace–Athabasca delta experienced a "prolonged dry period" that turned some basins from aquatic into terrestrial ecosystems.

 In 1974, a major flood occurred in the region and, when the spring water receded, the delta experienced a second prolonged dry period.